ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/samples/read-rate.md

 ### The Format Specification

-The barcode formats can be specified via [`PublicRuntimeSetting`]({{ site.oc_api }}auxiliary-iPublicRuntimeSettings.html).
+The barcode formats can be specified via [`PublicRuntimeSettings`]({{ site.oc_api }}auxiliary-iPublicRuntimeSettings.html).
 The default value of DBR is not supporting all available barcode formats.
 Optimizing the barcode format settings to cover the requirements will help you to create a high-efficiency and high-read-rate barcode reader that covers your usage scenario.

 **Related APIs**

-- View class [`PublicRuntimeSetting`]({{ site.oc-api }}auxiliary-iPublicRuntimeSettings.html) to learn about the default barcode formats.
+- View class [`PublicRuntimeSettings`]({{ site.oc_api }}auxiliary-iPublicRuntimeSettings.html) to learn about the default barcode formats.
 - View Enum [`BarcodeFormat`]({{ site.enumerations }}format-enums.html#barcodeformat) and [`BarcodeFormat_2`]({{ site.enumerations }}format-enums.html#barcodeformat_2) to learn about all available barcode formats.

 ### The Barcode Count